Computer Science

 What is it like to study Computer Science at King’s?

+Supervisions are organised by the College, with an average of two to three supervisions per week.
+Supervision groups are small, with two, possibly three, students and an experienced supervisor, usually a Fellow, postdoctoral researcher or doctoral student.
 Supervisions are the heart of the Cambridge teaching and learning system.
 For a Computer Science supervision, students usually complete homework in advance, which is submitted to the supervisor for marking.
 This could cover any aspect of their studies, including mathematical or practical topics.
-The supervision usually runs for one hour, and is often held in small groups, such as two students with one supervisor.
 During the session, the supervisor will help the students understand difficult parts of the topic, and the students can ask any questions they like to help improve their understanding.
 Fascinating conversations can often develop which lead to new insights into the subject.

 What do we look for in an applicant to Computer Science?